-FMST 316 Families in Crisis

-NTST 110 Introduction to Native Studies

-PSY 379 Psychology of Personal and Interpersonal Dynamics

-PSY 382 Psychology of Human Development: Adolescents

-PSY 441 Contemporary Counselling Issues

-SOC 392 Sociology of Youth in North America

-YM 210 Evangelism and Discipleship of Youth

-YM 220 Camp and Youth Ministries

-YM 397 Youth Ministry Skills Development

-YM 410 Studies in Contemporary Adolescent Issues

-YM 415 Film, Media and Adolescent Culture

-YM 494 Career Youth Ministry

-CERTIFICATE PROGRAMS (ONE-YEAR PROGRAMS)

-Certificate in Biblical Studies (30 credit hours)

-Program Coordinator: Don Taylor, PhD

-The Certificate in Biblical Studies is designed for students who wish to delve into the content and message of the Bible.
+FMST 316 Families in Crisis NTST 110 Introduction to Native Studies PSY 379 Psychology of Personal and Interpersonal Dynamics PSY 382 Psychology of Human Development: Adolescents PSY 441 Contemporary Counselling Issues SOC 392 Sociology of Youth in North America YM 210 Evangelism and Discipleship of Youth YM 220 Camp and Youth Ministries YM 355 Teaching and Preaching to Youth YM 397 Youth Ministry Skills Lab YM 410 Studies in Contemporary Adolescent Issues YM 415 Film, Media and Adolescent Culture YM 494 Career Youth Ministry CERTIFICATE PROGRAMS (ONE-YEAR PROGRAMS) Certificate in Biblical Studies (30 credit hours) Program Coordinator: David Miller, PhD The Certificate in Biblical Studies is designed for students who wish to delve into the content and message of the Bible.
 Students will be introduced to the field of biblical studies that includes the ancillary disciplines of history, culture, archaeology, hermeneutics, and literary studies.
 Students will also be exposed to Arts and Science classes that will broaden their knowledge of humanity and the world around them.
 The program offers enough flexibility for students to follow and discover their passions and interests.
 This one year of study is intended to help students grow in their biblical knowledge while gaining a better understanding of themselves so as to lead them into further studies or new directions.

-Program Requirements (30 credit hours):

-Required Courses (15 credit hours):

-BLST 103 Gospels

-BLST 111 Old Testament Literature

-THEO 115 Introduction to Christian Theology

-6 credit hours of Biblical Studies (BLST) courses

-Humanities & Social Sciences Requirements (6 credit hours):

-Two courses selected from:
+Program Requirements (30 credit hours): Required Courses (15 credit hours): BLST 111 Introduction to the Old Testament BLST 109 Introduction to the New Testament THEO 115 Introduction to Christian Theology 6 credit hours of Biblical Studies (BLST) courses Humanities & Social Sciences Requirements (6 credit hours): Two courses selected from:

-ENG 100 Literature and Composition I ENG 101 Literature and Composition II ECON 100 Microeconomics ECON 101 Macroeconomics HIS 237 History of Christianity I HIS 238 History of Christianity II PHI 100 Introduction to Philosophy I PHI 101 Introduction to Philosophy II PSY 100 Introduction to Psychology I PSY 101 Introduction to Psychology II SOC 100 Introduction to Sociology II SOC 101 Introduction to Sociology II
+ENG 100 Literature and Composition I ENG 101 Literature and Composition II ECON 100 Microeconomics ECON 101 Macroeconomics HIS 237 History of Christianity I HIS 238 History of Christianity II PHI 100 Introduction to Philosophy I PHI 101 Introduction to Philosophy II PSY 100 Introduction to Psychology I PSY 101 Introduction to Psychology II SOC 100 Introduction to Sociology I SOC 101 Introduction to Sociology II

 Free Electives (9 credit hours)

-Bible Certificate (30 credit hours) CDE
+Bible Certificate (31 credit hours)

-Program Coordinator: Josh Stigall, PhD
+Program Coordinator: Brian Westnedge, MA

 This program is for those who want an overview of biblical and theological perspectives and want to study within the structure of a program with minimal program requirements.
+The Bible Certificate is intended for off-campus students only, as all program components can be completed through Continuing and Distance Education.

 Students working toward a Bible Certificate must complete their studies within a set time limit, and may go on to earn an Associate or Bachelor of Arts in Christian Studies degree, or can use their coursework toward an on-campus program.

-Program Requirements (30 credit hours):
+Program Requirements (31 credit hours):

 Required Courses (12 credit hours):

-BLST 103 Gospels

-BLST 111 Old Testament Literature

-THEO 112 Introduction to Spiritual Theology

-THEO 115 Introduction to Christian Theology

-Discipline Required & Elective Courses (13 credit hours):

-CM 103 Orientation to Distance Education (1)

-One of:
+BLST 111 Introduction to the Old Testament BLST 109 Introduction to the New Testament THEO 112 Introduction to Spiritual Theology THEO 115 Introduction to Christian Theology Discipline Required and Elective Courses (13 credit hours): CM 103 Orientation to Distance Education (1) One of: